Quantum Information Dimension and Geometric Entropy: Quantum Information Dimension

 \end{Definition}

-While alternative definitions are possible, see Ref. \cite{Wu10} and references therein, they all aim to rigorously grounding the same idea.
+While alternative definitions are possible, see Ref. \cite{Wu10} and references therein, they all aim to rigorously ground the same idea.
 And, the alternatives often provide identical values, assuming the validity of some regularity conditions.
 The key point is that the essence and the result of the development do not change under these alternatives.
 For a detailed explication of information dimension see Refs. \cite{Renyi59,Wu10,Farm83}.

 Note that there are useful theorems for explicitly calculating the information dimension.
-We use these in the upcoming sections on example quantum systems.
+We use these, and develop some other ones, in the upcoming sections.
 Before proceeding to the geometric dimensional quantum entropy, though, we briefly discuss a connection between $\mathfrak{D}$ and analog information theory, where $\mathfrak{D}$'s classical counterpart has a direct interpretation.